LoopScheduler/LoopScheduler/README.md

 A Loop object contains a Group as its root architecture.
 This Group is used to schedule the next task.
-The Loop object, runs loops in different threads and runs tasks from the root Group.
+The Loop object, runs loops in different threads that run tasks from the root Group.

 ## Group